-Through extensive experiments, we demonstrate the effectiveness of the DGT technique in improving the performance of seq2seq models for the Bangla text-to-IPA transcription task.
-Our results highlight the importance of incorporating regional dialect information into natural language processing systems for languages with diverse linguistic (morphological, phonological and syntactic) variations.
+Through extensive experiments, we demonstrate the effectiveness of the DGT technique in improving the performance of seq2seq models for the Bengali text-to-IPA transcription task.
+By utilizing DGT in all three models—Byt5-small, umT5-base, and mT5-base—we achieve considerably improved outcomes, with a WER and CER rate of 1.20\% and 0.42\%, 2.39\% and 1.01\% and 27.79\% and 5.64\% respectively.
+These results reflect the incorporation of regional district information into natural language processing systems for languages with diverse linguistic variations.
+Our contributions are as follows: \begin{itemize} \item We propose a novel method called the District Guided Tokens (DGT) technique to improve the performance of sequence-to-sequence models for Bengali text-to-IPA transcription by explicitly incorporating regional district information. \item We apply the DGT technique to various encoder-decoder models as a plug-in-and-play framework. \item We perform a detailed analysis of the models' performance against non-DGT methods and their performance for the districts of each regional district. \end{itemize}